School of Information Sciences - Library and Information Science Program

 Fall Term of Entry only.

 Recordkeeping, from governmental to organizational to personal, is one of the most ancient and essential human and institutional functions.
 Records are created and maintained for purposes of evidence; accountability; and personal, social and corporate memory.
 Archives serve a crucial cultural function, providing society with a sense of identity and memory.
 Records management programs help organizations to be compliant with regulatory agencies, responsible to constituent groups, and effective and efficient in the use of informational resources.
-Critical to the administration of records is the maintenance of records over long periods of time, traditionally called preservation and now being influenced by the digital curation movement.
+Critical to the administration of records is the maintenance of records over long periods of time, traditionally called preservation and now being influenced by discussions concerning digital curation and stewardship.

 Our program will give you the skills and knowledge to identify and analyze recordkeeping systems from legal, evidential, historical, and cultural perspectives.
 Students study in an engaging and intellectually stimulating environment, taking courses in diverse topics including: